Passivhaus is a building standard that delivers healthy, comfortable buildings that are also energy efficient.

 A great design tool, Envirotecture use the PHPP to optimise the building finding efficiencies with each iteration.

-Envirotecture director Andy Marlow and designer Judd Barton are certified Passive House Designers.
+Envirotecture directors Andy Marlow and Talina Edwards, and designers Judd Barton, Mia Radic, Shaily Shah are all Certified Passive House Designers.

 Most people assume that a certified Passive House will cost more.
 That does not have to be the case.
 Our in depth analysis of our first passivhaus project shows that with careful design and thoughtful decision-making that certified Passive House projects can be cost comparable.